Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Implementation on a Quantum Computer

 \subsection{Measurement and Post selection}

-Finally, the outcomes of the measurements in our circuit must be postselected in order to recover the non-Hermitian dynamics of Black-Scholes equation.
-Indeed, we firstly measure the ancillary embedding qubit, if it is $\ket{0_E}$, then we retrieve the price information, otherwise, we discard it.
-In order to retrieve the price information corresponding to the spot of interest $\ket{x_i}$, we proceed to measure the POVM$ \bigg \{ \ket{x_i}\bra{x_i}, \mathds{I} - \ket{x_i}\bra{x_i} \bigg \}$.
-This task can efficiently be attained by using a multi-control gate acting on an extra qubit.
-The probability of recovering the desired dynamics depends on the expression
+Once the Hamiltonian dynamics have been efficiently simulated, the outcomes of the measurements in our circuit need to be postselected to recover the non-Hermitian dynamics of the Black-Scholes equation, which represents the option price.
+The first step is to measure the ancillary embedding qubit.
+If the measurement outcome is $\ket{0_E}$, we proceed to retrieve the price information.
+Otherwise, we discard the measurement.
+The probability of successfully recovering the desired dynamics, i.e., obtaining the value $\ket{0_E}$ when measuring the ancilla, depends on the expression

+where $p_k$ is given by Eq. (\ref{eigen}).
+Considering that all the terms of the sum in $k$ are positive , the largest term corresponds to $k=0$.
+Thus, considering only this term, the success probability can be lower bounded by